supervisely-ecosystem/ui-widgets-demos/misc/image_slider/README.md

 ### Create app layout

-Prepare a layout for app using `Card` widget with the `content` parameter and place 3 widgets that we've just created in the `Container` widget.
-Place order in the `Container` is important, we want buttons to be displayed above `Text` widget.
+Prepare a layout for the app using `Card` widget with the `content` parameter and place widgets that we've just created in the `Container` widget.
+Place order in the `Container` is important, we want buttons to be displayed above the `Text` widget.

 ```python
 card = Card(